hiperwalk/hiperwalk/docs/install/index.rst

 Docker Installation
 ===================

-Using Hiperwalk on its Docker distribution offers numerous benefits to users.
+Using Hiperwalk on Docker offers numerous benefits.
+Docker, a form of containerization, automatically includes Hiperwalk, its prerequisites, and all HPC-enabling software.
-Docker provides a lightweight, portable, and scalable environment, ensuring seamless deployment across different operating systems and environments.
+It provides a lightweight, portable, and scalable environment, ensuring seamless deployment across different systems.
-With Docker, users can easily manage dependencies, streamline updates, and replicate configurations, leading to improved consistency and reliability.
+Docker simplifies dependency management, updates, and configuration replication, enhancing consistency and reliability.
-Additionally, Docker enables efficient resource utilization, facilitating faster development cycles and easier collaboration among team members.
-Overall, opting for Hiperwalk on its Docker distribution empowers users with enhanced flexibility, efficiency, and agility in their development and deployment processes.

 Docker Configuration